dann1/one-deploy/sys_verify.md

 ```
 ## Check the Sunstone Web UI

-You can use the Suntone web interface by pointing your browser to the front-end IP and port 9869 (`http://172.20.0.7:9869`).
-After login using the `oneadmin` account and the password included in the inventory file, you will see the main dashboard:
+As part of the deployment, the Sunstone web interface is installed in the OpenNebula Front-end.
+You can check that it is up and running by pointing your browser to the Front-end IP on port 2616, for example `http://172.20.0.7:2616`.
+Log in as user `oneadmin`, using the password supplied in the inventory file (`opennebulapass` parameter).
+You should see the Sunstone Dashgoard:

 [[images/sunstone.png|Sunstone main dashboard]]